- Placement Type: Children’s Home

 ‘without Bridge View I would have nothing’

 The team work in acknowledgment of Maslow’s model of hierarchy of needs and develop the young people through this in order to help them succeed with positive outcomes.
-The team also view themselves as social pedagogues and endeavour to deliver a quality of care that is above and beyond those set out in the National Minimum Standards.
+The team also view themselves as social pedagogues and endeavour to deliver a quality of care that is above and beyond those set out in the care standards.

 The care provided is of a holistic approach dealing with every part of the young person’s care.
 If the young person has a need that we cannot meet we involve outside agencies and work closely with them to ensure the right outcomes are achieved.
 We work closely with social workers, multi agencies and family if required; keeping communications open and working towards the individual care plan and key priorities.